 Coach Michelle Belinkie

-Michelle is a certified coach through USATF and RRCA.
+Michelle is also a certified coach through USATF and RRCA.
 A native of the DMV area, Michelle has worked in various fields including public relations, government, and the non-profit sector.
-She recently transitioned to being a stay at home mom to her daughter, Siena.
+She recently transitioned to being a stay at home mom to her two children, Siena and Jett.

 Michelle first became involved in track and field in elementary school and returned to her passion for running following college focusing on the 5k, 10k, and half marathon distances.
-Before the birth of her daughter, Michelle was also competing in triathlons.
-As a mom she has discovered a new challenge and appreciation for running with a stroller.
-In 2015, Michelle completed her first marathon.
+Before the birth of her first child, Michelle was also competing in triathlons.
+As a mom she has discovered a new challenge and appreciation for stroller running.
+In 2015, Michelle completed her first marathon and is planning on running her second marathon in 2018.

 Michelle is a graduate of Virginia Polytechnic Institute and State University (Virginia Tech) and George Mason University and is a member of the board of the Hope for Henry Foundation.